Koan raises $1M more as it adds a free tier to its OKR software – TechCrunch

 It’s cheap, and if it works, very effective.

-Software products that entice individuals to sign up, who then invite colleagues aboard can benefit from product-led growth strategies.
+Software products that entice individuals to sign up, who then invite colleagues aboard, can benefit from product-led growth strategies.
 The method has proven popular with collaboration-focused software, so it could make sense for Koan; if one team at a company uses the startup’s software, its use could spread to other teams.
 That would mean more revenue for Koan.

 So to juice the number of folks using its product in hopes of it spreading widely, Koan is adding a free tier to its service.
 In marketing-speak, the startup wants to widen the top of its funnel.

-If the move works, Koan could progress from Seed maturity to Series A preparedness.
+If the move works, Koan could progress from seed maturity to Series A preparedness.
 Its new capital will help in the same effort, with the new funds earmarked to help it staff up on the engineering side of its business and to help “accelerate [its] product led growth,” in the words of its CEO.

 BMNT put the new monies into the company.

-And to top its news dump off, Koan has purchased Horrible Design Co, which it has worked with.
-Horrible has traditionally helped small startups with product and design related projects.
+And to top its news dump off, Koan has purchased Horrible Design Co., with which it has worked.
+Horrible has traditionally helped small startups with product and design-related projects.

 The OKR space is red-hot, and competitive.
 Some startups charge, others don’t, some have a freemium model.
 Koan has now cast its lot in with the third category.
 Let’s see if the 2021 planning cycle can help the company snag new users as its CEO hopes, and drive the revenue growth that its new investor expects.